RochaLeandro/leandro-rocha/README.md

 npm install && npm run dev
 ```

 - All set!
 Open up your browser of choice to http://localhost:8890 and you should see your Laravel app running as intended.
-Your Laravel app needs to be in the src directory first before bringing the containers up, otherwise the artisan container will not build, as it's missing the appropriate file.